 In July 2017, KeolisAmey Metrolink (KAM) – a joint venture formed between Keolis and Amey – became the new operator of Manchester Metrolink, the UK’s largest light rail network at almost 100km of track.

-KAM’s managing director, Aline Frantzen, talks through her history in light rail and what she’s looking forward to most about the future of the network.
+Aline Frantzen, the managing director of KAM, talks through her history in light rail and what she’s looking forward to most about the future of the network.